ndjson/ndjson-spec/specification_draft2.md

 # Draft 2 (2014-09-25)

-A standard for delimiting JSON in stream protocols (such as \[[TCP]\]).
+A standard for delimiting JSON in stream protocols.

 ## 1. Introduction

 ## 1.1 About

-There is currently no standard for transporting JSON within a stream protocol, apart from \[[Websockets]\], which is unnecessarily complex for non-browser applications.
+There is currently no standard for transporting instances of JSON text within a stream protocol, apart from \[[Websockets]\], which is unnecessarily complex for non-browser applications.

-There were numerous possibilities for JSON framing, including counted strings and non-ASCII delimiters.

-The primary use case for NDJSON is streaming multiple instances of JSON text, delivered at variable times, over TCP, where each object needs to be processed as it arrives. e.g. a stream of stock quotes or chat messages.
+A common use case for NDJSON is delivering multiple instances of JSON text through streaming protocols like TCP or UNIX Pipes.
+It can also be used to store semi-structured data.

 ### 1.2 Terminology
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119. \[[RFC2119]\]

-## 2. Example Output
+## 2. Example NDJSON

-(with \n line separators)

 ~~~~~
  {"some":"thing"}
  {"foo":17,"bar":false,"quux":true}
  {"may":{"include":"nested","objects":["and","arrays"]}}
 ~~~~~
+(with `\n` line separators)

 ## 3. Functional Specification

 ### 3.1 Serialization

-Each JSON text MUST conform to the \[[RFC7159]\]) standard and MUST be written to the stream followed by the newline character `\n` (0x0A).
+Each JSON text MUST conform to the \[[RFC7159]\] standard and MUST be written to the stream followed by the newline character `\n` (0x0A).
 The newline charater MAY be preceeded by a carriage return `\r` (0x0D).
 The JSON texts MUST NOT contain newlines or carriage returns.

 All serialized data MUST use the UTF8 encoding.